-Being efficient working from home can be a challenge.
-There are tons of distractions, less accountability, and less communication than when you’re working in the office.
-But that doesn’t mean it’s impossible.
+At home there are many distractions, less accountability, and less communication than when you’re working in the office.
+However, that doesn’t mean you can’t still be productive.
 There are lots of ways to keep yourself working productively from any location.

-This is the first step to ensuring productivity while working from home.
-It’s tempting to give yourself total flexibility as to when you get started, take breaks, and call it a day.
-But you’re doing yourself a disservice if you don’t keep yourself to at least some amount of consistency.
-Setting yourself consistent hours keeps you accountable to yourself and to your boss.
-It makes you more likely to get all your work done, and it makes it easier to get in touch with you.
+However, you’re doing yourself a disservice if you don’t keep your schedule consistent.
+Setting yourself regular hours keeps you accountable to yourself and to your boss.
+It makes you more likely to get all your work done, and it makes it easier for people to get in touch with you.

 - When your boss needs you to be available